-Usersnap is well-known as a user feedback tool with easy screenshot and annotation features.
+As we were saying, Usersnap is well-known as a customer feedback tool to take user screen recordings and annotated screenshots.
 Helping teams to communicate issues in a visual manner.
 And now you can attach additional images and files to the feedback threads.

 Read on for the 7 pro tips to make the most out of visual communication with Usersnap.